KareddyPavithra/Dmdd_Group12/README.md

 ## Description

 <b>Online Food Ordering Management System</b> is an application that allows users to view menu items and place orders.
 The restaurant management can manage real-time orders.
 The project is built using SQL and the GUI is built using HTML, CSS and Bootstrap.
-The database objects used are views, trigger, stored procedures, UDF and encryption.
+The database objects used are views, triggers, stored procedures, UDF and encryption.

 ## Tech Stack